|

 (see photo).
 It is from the 1700s and was built onto an earlier walkway

 above the street.
+The church

 was founded shortly after the iconoclast decrees of the eighth century